-Note: All keyboards that have a backspace key only have one backspace key.
+All keyboards that utilize the Backspace key only have one.

-Does backspace remove text from the left or right of cursor?
+Does Backspace remove text to the left or right of the cursor?

 Practice using the Backspace key

-Tip: Press and hold down Ctrl and press Backspace to delete one full word at a time, instead of deleting one character at a time.
+Like all other keys, Backspace can be combined with other modifier keys to create keyboard shortcuts.
+For example, you can press and hold the Ctrl key, and then press Backspace to delete one full word at a time, instead of one character.